The Columbian Exchange

 As foodies in the U.S., we are reaping the benefits of this exchange on a daily basis without giving it much thought.

-As a spice merchant, I often talk to customers about the rapid spread of New World spices and foods as the staples of what we consider “ethnic” cuisine.
+This rapid spread of New World spices and foods is how what we consider “ethnic” cuisine became kitchen staples.
 These staples were popularized after the arrival of Columbus, including cocoa, chile peppers, vanilla beans, corn, potatoes, manioc, and tomatoes.
-Even more foods that I sometimes take for granted were introduced to the Americas from the Old World including cinnamon, nutmeg, cloves, sugar, bananas, and wheat (to name just a few).
+Even more foods were introduced to the Americas from the Old World including cinnamon, nutmeg, cloves, sugar, bananas, and wheat (to name just a few).

 Finding new trade routes to connect Spain to the Spice Islands was one of the main motivators for Columbus’ 1492 voyage.
 But instead of returning home with the valuable known spices of the time, like peppercorns, Columbus returned with unknown spices that became an integral part of “traditional” cuisine all over the world.

-From coffee shops to bakeries and butcher shops to breweries, our taste buds are benefiting daily from this colossal exchange of flora and fauna.
+From coffee shops to bakeries and butcher shops to breweries, our taste buds are benefitting daily from this colossal exchange of flora and fauna.
 All of this came courtesy of a man who never even knew where he landed.
-So when Columbus Day arrives once again, don’t forget to celebrate the “discovery” with a wonderfully spiced breakfast, lunch, dinner, and dessert…and maybe even a drink or two.

 As always, we’d love to hear your feedback about our spices and our recipes.
 You can review our recipes online or send your own harvest recipe creations to testkitchen@savoryspiceshop.com.